 Workers’ compensation insurance covers medical costs and lost wages for work-related injuries and illnesses.
 This policy is required in almost every state for businesses that have employees.

-From falling down a staircase at a psychology practice to being bitten while training a dog for your animal-assisted therapy business, accidents are a possibility for any therapy and counseling employee.
+From a fall on a staircase at a psychology practice to a dog bite at an animal-assisted therapy business, accidents are a possibility for any therapy and counseling employee.
 Because of the high cost of medical bills, even a minor injury can represent a huge setback for a small business owner.

 Workers’ compensation insurance pays for medical bills and lost wages when an employee is injured, preventing accidents from disrupting your business.